 When someone asks an AI assistant for a recommendation, the AI isn't matching keywords.
 It's making an inference.
 It's asking itself: based on everything I know about this business, are they the right answer to this question?

 That inference is based on reputation signals that SEO largely ignores.
-You can have perfect on-page SEO and still be invisible to AI if you have weak reviews, inconsistent citations, or no structured data.
+You can have excellent on-page SEO and still be absent from AI recommendations if you have weak reviews, inconsistent citations, or no structured data.

 "SEO is about ranking.
 GEO is about being the answer."